cquark7/cquark7/README.md

 I'm a software engineer by profession, and a philomath by heart 🌍

-My expertise is in Full-Stack Development 🐍, DevOps & Data Science.
+My experience is in Full-Stack Development 🐍, DevOps & Data Science.

 I'm currently in love with Investing and blockchain technology 🤓